Our Services

 Parent sessions

-Through play, conversation, movement, children’s literature, and creative activities, children will learn new ways to express themselves, build coping skills, and strengthen relationship skills.
+Through play, conversation, movement, children’s literature, and hands-on creative activities, children will learn new ways to express themselves, build coping skills, and strengthen social skills.
 Sometimes, we are working on global developmental, social, emotional, or behavioral goals and other times, more specific granular skills that can translate across settings.

 Child sessions are appropriate for all kinds of children, whether or not they have a formal diagnosis or their family is curious about one.